DavidTNguyen/testing-workshop-cypress/README.md

 ### Quick check ✅

-You can test the installation by starting TodoMVC in the first terminal window
+You can test the installation by starting React TodoMVC in the first terminal window

 ```shell
 cd redux-todomvc